 Is it worth the risk?

 - That’s a decision only you can make.
 Although it is not easy to come forward, you have an opportunity to do the right thing – to say “No” to corporate fraud and wrongdoing.
 Blowing the whistle on fraud will help put a stop to such conduct, protect the health and safety of the public and prevent this type of behavior from happening again.

 Will I be doing this alone?

 - No, you will not be alone.
-This is a long journey, but we’ll be there to help and guide you through the entire process.
+Filing a whistleblower lawsuit can be a long journey, but we’ll be there to help and guide you through the entire process.
 You will be able to contact Mark at any time, and he will be there to protect your rights and support you every step of the way.
 When Mark represents whistleblowers, they are both a client and a friend.

 Three Major Whistleblower Laws

 When learning more about how to be a whistleblower, and deciding if coming forward with information is right for you, it is important to know the law is on your side.
-Three major whistleblower laws that reward citizens for coming forward with information they may have about activities that are defrauding the government.
+Three major whistleblower laws reward citizens for coming forward with information concerning fraud against the government.
 Follow the links below for an explanation of how each of these laws applies to whistleblowers.